Substra/substra/references/sdk.md

 ```
 Returns a new Client configured with profile data from configuration files.

-The new Client will be configured for a remote backend.
-To get a local backend, use:

->>> client = Client(backend='local')

 Args:

     profile_name (typing.Optional[str], optional): Name of the profile to load.
         Defaults to 'default'.

     config_path (typing.Union[str, pathlib.Path, None], optional): Path to the
         configuration file.
         Defaults to '~/.substra'.

     tokens_path (typing.Union[str, pathlib.Path, None], optional): Path to the tokens file.
         Defaults to '~/.substra-tokens'.

     token (typing.Optional[str], optional): Token to use for authentication (will be used
         instead of any token found at tokens_path).
 Defaults to None.

     retry_timeout (int, optional): Number of seconds before attempting a retry call in case
         of timeout.
 Defaults to 5 minutes.

+    debug (bool): Whether to use the default or debug mode.
+In debug mode, new assets are
+        created locally but can get remote assets.
+The deployed platform is in
+        read-only mode.
+        Defaults to False.

 Returns:
     Client: The new client.